rh17983/Failure-Predictor-PREVENT/Readme.md

 ## Get the Prevent-E predictions

-> **_NOTE:_**  if you run the Matlab on a separate machine, then, before the execution of the Matlab's Main.m script, move the files of the Preprocessed Data (the dataset folders with the suffix _rbm, see detail in the "Data files in the "resources" folder" section) to the resources/datasets folder from the same folder of the machine you have run the data preproccessing script (the dataset_tune.ipynb notebook).
+> **_NOTE:_**  If you run the Matlab on a separate machine, then, before the execution of the Matlab's Main.m script, move the files of the Preprocessed Data (the dataset folders with the suffix _rbm, see detail in the "Data files in the "resources" folder" section) to the resources/datasets folder from the same folder of the machine you have run the data preproccessing script (the dataset_tune.ipynb notebook).

-> **_NOTE:_**  if you run the Matlab on a separate machine, then, after the execution of the Matlab's Main.m script, move the results files from the resources/predictions-e folder to the same folder of the machine you run the results.ipynb notebook.
+> **_NOTE:_**  If you run the Matlab on a separate machine, then, after the execution of the Matlab's Main.m script, move the results files from the resources/predictions-e folder to the same folder of the machine you run the results.ipynb notebook.

 1. Start Matlab
 2. Go to the "Prevent-E" folder in the Matlab's UI